-Recent research carried out by Great Ormond Street Hospital’s Developmental Vision team /UCL (commissioned by RNIB, Fight for Sight and GOSH Children’s charity) has provided evidence that children aged 0-3 with severe vision impairment being supported using the DJVI make better progress in their development and behaviour than children receiving other forms of support and parents also feel better assisted.
+Research carried out by Great Ormond Street Hospital’s Developmental Vision team /UCL (commissioned by RNIB, Fight for Sight and GOSH Children’s charity) provided evidence that children up to the age of 3, with severe vision impairment, make better progress in their development and behaviour when supported using the DJVI, than children receiving other forms of support.
+The DJVI also helps parents feel better assisted.

-The DJVI should be delivered as part of the support provided to you from your health and local authority vision impairment service (QTVIs and Habilitation Specialists), and they will have a professional licence and training to use it in their support of your child.
+The DJVI may be delivered to families as part of the support provided by health and local authority vision impairment services (QTVIs and Habilitation Specialists), and they should have a professional licence and training to use it in their support of each child.

-If your child is not currently being supported with the DJVI, you can ask your paediatrician or QTVI about it, or contact [email protected] for further advice.
+RNIB’s experience reflects the research findings, and promotes use of the DJVI as best practice in our policy statements: Policy Statement on Early Years Intervention and Support for Babies with Vision Impairment.
+If your child is not currently being supported with the DJVI, you can ask your paediatrician or QTVI about it, or contact us for further advice at: [email protected]